Serviceware/Dibix/README.md

 - [ ] Make it work with NuGet (see [above](#configuring-the-project))
 - [x] Complete [OpenAPI](https://github.com/OAI/OpenAPI-Specification) generator<br />
 Right now a JSON and YAML file is generated for each project.
 It's not published to an output folder yet and can be found in the intermediate folder of the project (`obj\Debug`).
 The document itself is not yet completed and can currently only be consumed for contract generation (components.schemas).
-- [ ] Return different responses for each HTTP status code<br />
-When designing RESTful APIs, it is sometimes required that an endpoint returns a more meaningful response to the client, when validation fails, for example.
-This is currently only possible with throwing exceptions that result in 500.